Growing our water and wastewater network

 Our planned works include:

-• 25 kilometres of new trunk water mains
+• 30 kilometres of new trunk water mains

-• 43 kilometres of trunk wastewater mains
+• 54 kilometres of trunk wastewater mains

-• Four new pumping stations
+• 9 new water and wastewater pumping stations

-• Two new water storage tanks
+• 2 new water storage tanks

 This directly enables new homes to be built in development areas across Adelaide’s north and south, including: